 The days are full but satisfying and the group leaders of your hotel will ensure that you are able to participate as much as you want.

 When I get home will I be able to keep in contact?

-Often many lasting friendships are formed during the week, and when we get home the group leaders of your hotel will try to organise an address list is sent to everyone who wishes it.
-The Pilgrimage organise a reunion in September at St Wilfrid's school in Crawley which is a great opportunity to catch up and share memories of the week.
+Often many lasting friendships are formed during the week, and when we get home the group leaders of your hotel will try to organise a hotel/accueil group reunion.
+The Pilgrimage organises a full reunion in September at St Wilfrid's school in Crawley which is a great opportunity to catch up and share memories of the week.